-Most of the Mac users usually drag an app to the Trash to get rid of it.
-This method is simple, but leaves numerous remnants across your computer.
+Most Mac users usually drag an app to the Trash to get rid of it.
+This method is simple but leaves numerous remnants across your computer.

 The Uninstaller module finds applications with all their components (including those that aren’t in the Applications folder) and shows them grouped by developer and download source.

 Also, it separates

 - Rarely used apps: those you haven’t opened for the last 6 months,

 - Legacy apps: 32-bit apps that won’t be supported in macOS versions higher than Mojave, and

 - Leftovers (not available from the App Store): supporting files left on your Mac after manual uninstallation of apps.

 To uninstall an application completely, select a checkbox next to it and click Uninstall at the bottom of the window.
 You can remove any number of applications at a time.

 Alternatively, just drag one or several apps to either the CleanMyMac Dock icon or open CleanMyMac window.